 Sowing seeds for community and ecological resilience.

-As a small farm outside Duluth, our mission is to increase the community and ecological resilience of the Northland by growing native perennials alongside food.
+Our mission is to increase the community and ecological resilience of the Northland by growing native perennials alongside food.
+We are committed to supporting biodiversity and soil health in all aspects of our farm; we follow organic, regenerative practices including no-till whenever possible.
 Our farm is nestled alongside the Talmadge River, a designated trout stream, on the site of an old dairy farm.
-We are planting native trees and shrubs, native perennials for pollinators, and removing invasive species to make the landscape as naturally resilient to pests, climate change, etc… as possible, to ensure we can grow food for our community for many years to come.
-We are committed to supporting biodiversity and soil health in all aspects of our farm; we follow organic, regenerative practices including no-till whenever possible, and our honey bees are responsibly managed.
+We are planting native trees, shrubs, and perennial flowers and removing invasive species to make the landscape more naturally resilient to pests and climate change to ensure we can grow food for our community for many years to come.

 Native Perennials